Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Experimental evaluation

 We study MAYA’s ability to forecast realistic trajectories that capture bee behavior.
-We consider two behavioral types (slow and fast learners) defined by their cumulative regret according to the number of trials.
-We jointly cluster real bee trajectories and MAYA-generated trajectories separately, and we assess alignment by checking whether real and simulated samples fall into the same clusters via a confusion matrix.
+We consider two behavioral types (slow and fast learners) defined by their cumulative regret according to the number of trials, and we assess alignment by checking whether real and simulated samples fall into the same clusters via a confusion matrix.
 We define a clustering function $\kappa$ that assigns each trajectory $R(.)$ to a cluster: $\kappa : R(.) \;\mapsto\; \{1, \dots, K\}$, where $K$ is the number of clusters.
-As an additional performance evaluation, we compute the proportion of cases where the model and bee trajectories fall into the same cluster: $\displaystyle{ \text{ClusterAcc} \;=\; \frac{1}{J} \sum_{i=1}^J \mathbf{1}\!\left[\, \kappa(R(\pi_\text{bee}^j,1,T) = R(\pi_{\theta}^j,1,T) \,\right]}$, where $J$ denotes the total number of bees across all datasets (here, 80), $\pi_\text{bee}^j$ is the policy of the $j$th bee, and $\pi_{\theta}^j$ is the policy generated by MAYA for the $j$th bee.
+As an additional performance evaluation, we compute the proportion of cases where the model and bee trajectories fall into the same cluster: $\displaystyle{ \text{ClusterAcc} \;=\; \frac{1}{J} \sum_{i=1}^J \mathbf{1}\!\left[\, \kappa(R(\pi_\text{bee}^j,1,T) = R(\pi_{\text{MAYA}}^j,1,T) \,\right]}$, where $J$ denotes the total number of bees across all datasets (here, 80), $\pi_\text{bee}^j$ is the policy of the $j$th bee, and $\pi_{\text{MAYA}}^j$ is the policy generated by MAYA for the $j$th bee.
 We use $K=2$ clusters to mirror the two archetypes.
 Clustering I (Euclidean) uses Euclidean distance on time series and requires equal lengths.
 We pool all bees across datasets.
 Lengths differ, so we truncate each series to the minimum common length (22).
 We apply a second clustering with Dynamic Barycenter Averaging (DBA); a DTW-based clustering method.
 It handles unequal lengths and local time shifts, so no truncation is needed.
-We report DBA clustering of real bee trajectories in Fig\ref{fig:cluster_bees_dba}, and in Fig\ref{fig:cluster_maya_wass_7_dba_paper} MAYA-Wass trajectories clustering.
+We report more details about clustering results in App\ref{sec:clusteringadd}.
 We report the confusion matrix (real vs. simulated labels) in Tab~\ref{tab:clust_acc}.
-According to Fig~\ref{fig:cluster_0_dba} and Fig \ref{fig:cluster_1_dba} the MAYA-Wass error fluctuations remain bounded with Gaussian amplitude.
-It shows that MAYA-Wass’s dynamics are stable, almost 0-centered with a maximal standard deviation error equal to 3.
-We provide additional figures of Euclidean Clustering in App~\ref{sec:clusteringadd}.
+The MAYA-Wass error fluctuations remain bounded with Gaussian amplitude.
+It shows that MAYA-Wass’s dynamics are stable, almost 0-centered with a maximum standard deviation error equal to 3 (see App~\ref{sec:app:average_dif}).
+We provide the full clustering representation in App~\ref{sec:clusteringadd}.